marchampson/ai-engineering-blog/content/posts/ai-fundamentals-core-concepts-every-developer-needs-to-know.md

 Large Language Models (LLMs) have changed the developer's toolkit dramatically.
 These models are trained on enormous volumes of text and learn to predict the next word in a sequence—a deceptively simple task that gives rise to impressive capabilities.

-LLMs like OpenAI's GPT series, Claude by Anthropic, or Google's Gemini can generate readable text, follow complex instructions, synthesize information, and even write or debug code.
+LLMs like OpenAI's GPT series, Claude by Anthropic, or Google's Gemini can generate readable text, follow complex instructions, synthesise information, and even write or debug code.
 They're all based on the **transformer architecture**, which uses **attention mechanisms** to selectively focus on different parts of input text.

 The training process typically includes **pre-training** on general web and book data, followed by **fine-tuning** for specific tasks.
 Some models also go through **Reinforcement Learning from Human Feedback (RLHF)** to align better with human values and expectations.

 For developers, LLMs offer new tools for **code assistance**, helping with autocompletion, refactoring, and documentation.
 They also make natural language interfaces viable—whether for querying databases or generating reports.
-And in broader knowledge work, they assist with summarization, extraction, and even brainstorming.
+And in broader knowledge work, they assist with summarisation, extraction, and even brainstorming.

 But working with LLMs introduces a new craft: **prompt engineering**.
 Designing the right input becomes crucial.
 Techniques like few-shot prompting or chain-of-thought reasoning help guide the model to more accurate and useful results.

 These models aren't without flaws.
-They may generate **hallucinations** (confident but false information), are limited by **context windows**, and carry **knowledge cutoffs**.
+They may generate **hallucinations** (confident but false information), are limited by **context windows**, and carry **knowledge cut-offs**.
 They can also be expensive to run and need careful evaluation before being used in critical applications.

 ---